Most would agree that one of the basic elements of Christianity is prayer.

 - In general, the Protestant world is less liturgical about prayers.
 There are many different forms of praying in Protestantism—from emotional prayers spoken from the pulpits of churches to prayer groups meeting together to pray about specific issues.

-Though the way people pray varies within mainstream Christianity, all major branches frequently pray “the Lord’s Prayer” found in Matthew 6:9-13.
+Though the way people pray varies within mainstream Christianity, all major branches frequently pray “the Lord’s Prayer” found in.
 Catholics, Orthodox and Protestants will pray the Lord’s Prayer many times throughout their lives because they believe that Jesus instructed His followers to pray this prayer verbatim.

 But is this what Jesus Christ intended when He taught His disciples about prayer in the Sermon on the Mount?
 What did Jesus really teach about prayer?

 The Lord’s Prayer is found in the middle of Christ’s Sermon on the Mount—the heart and core of what genuine Christianity is all about.
 Christ broached the subject of prayer in a portion of the sermon that explains Christians should not flaunt their good deeds for everybody to see.
 He said that good deeds—giving to charitable causes, serving others, etc.—should be done “in secret” ().
 He didn’t mean that we should be embarrassed about doing good, but that our motivation should be to do good because we are trying to please God and do the right thing.
 Our motivation should not be for other people to see us!

 After making that important point, Christ transitioned to the topic of prayer.
 He gave a number of points that are very important for all Christians to understand—and that contradict many of the practices found in Christianity today.